DavidPareti/Orders-News_Wanu-app/README.md

 ![alt text](https://github.com/DavidPareti/Orders_Wanu-app/blob/master/src/img/Orders2.png "Orders")
 ## News

-For the creation of the News section I only have developped one component, namely Advise.js that I have imported in News.js.
+For the creation of the News section I only have developed one component, namely Advise.js that I have imported in News.js.

 Below I put an example screenshot.